 “A full heart has room for everything, and an empty heart has room for nothing.
 Who understands?”
 (91)

 Porchia also says “A large heart can be filled with very little” (93).
 One of the joys of haiku is that it fills our hearts, which makes us open still further—to everything.
 But it’s a nothingness that fills us, an acceptance of the insignificant.
+This is what I think Bashō meant by karumi, or lightness, in haiku, and the haiku poet pays attention to such nothingness.
 It is one thing to begin our haiku by noting.
 Add an “h” (for haiku) and noting can become nothing.
 But it is quite another to move beyond merely noting to making our haiku celebrate nothing.
 As John Mellancamp said in titling his fourth studio album, “Nothin’ matters and what if it did?”
 Or as John Cage once said, “I have nothing to say and I am saying it and that is poetry as I need it.”

 have nothing to say